 Daejeon, Republic of Korea, 20-21 October 2015

-"Creating our Common Future through Science, Technology and Innovation" will be the theme of this meeting hosted by the Korean government.
+"Creating our Common Future through Science, Technology and Innovation" was the theme of this meeting hosted by the Korean government.

 - Sixth OECD Roundtable of Mayors and Ministers

 Co-hosted by the OECD and Mexican authorities – the Ministry of Agrarian, Urban and Territorial Development (SEDATU), the National Workers’ Housing Fund Institute (INFONAVIT) and the Government of Mexico City – the Sixth OECD Roundtable of Mayors and Ministers convened high-level representatives from both national and local governments to discuss policies for more resilient, inclusive cities in an increasingly urbanising era under the theme of "The Metropolitan Century: Policies for Resilient and Inclusive Cities".

 - Meeting of the OECD Council at Ministerial Level (MCM) 2015

 The OECD Conference Centre, Paris, France, 3-4 June 2015

 The MCM "Unlocking investment for sustainable growth and jobs" discussed policies that can help unlock stronger, fairer and greener growth.
 It paid special attention to promoting investment, enhancing innovation, fostering education and skills, strengthening the multilateral trading system and improving the business climate, including through responsible business conduct.
 The MCM took place under the chairmanship of the Netherlands, with the Czech Republic, France and Korea as vice-chairs.